wondasom/clue-user-survey/README.md

 # [Clues for the Clue 🩸](https://clues-for-the-clue.netlify.app/)

-The purpose of this project is to conduct a survey about the app [Clue](https://helloclue.com/) and display the results on the browser using React JS.
+The purpose of this project is to conduct a survey about the app [Clue](https://helloclue.com/) and display the results on mobile and the browser using React JS.

 ### The site is optimized for mobile devices
 <img src="src/img/mockup1.png" width="60%"><br/>